-Sea Lamprey Control planned for Lake XXXXX Tributary XXXXX
+Sea lamprey control planned for Lake XXXXX Tributary XXXXX

 U.S. Fish and Wildlife Service personnel will apply lampricides to the area offshore of XXXXX (XXXXX County) to kill sea lamprey larvae burrowed in the stream bottom.
-Applications will be conducted between XXXXX and XXXXX, 2024, in accordance with State of XXXXX permits.
+Applications will be conducted between XXXXX and XXXXX, 20XX, in accordance with State of XXXXX permits.
 Application dates are tentative and may be changed based upon local weather or stream conditions near the time of treatment.

-Sea lamprey larvae live in certain Great Lakes tributaries and transform to parasitic juveniles that migrate to the Great Lakes and kill fish.
-Failure to kill sea lamprey larvae in streams would result in significant damage to the Great Lakes fishery.
-Infested tributaries must be treated every three to five years with lampricides to control sea lamprey populations.
+Sea lamprey larvae live in hundreds of Great Lakes tributaries and transform to parasites that migrate to the Great Lakes and kill fish by feeding on their blood and body fluids.
+Failure to kill sea lamprey larvae in streams will result in significant damage to the Great Lakes fishery.
+Infested areas offshore of some tributaries must be treated on a regular basis with lampricides to control sea lamprey populations.